Houston Probate Attorneys in Texas

 Probate is the legal process taken to distribute a person’s estate after they pass away.
 It is a court-supervised process of authenticating their last will and testament.
 It is a legal proceeding that involves identifying and determining the value of the deceased person’s assets, paying their final bills and taxes, and transferring the ownership of the estate to the rightful beneficiaries and heirs.

 Estate assets must be disbursed in a manner consistent with state laws and following the directions they put forth when they were alive.
 The latter, in particular, refer to those stated in their last will and testament.
 The executor of the will or estate administrator deals with the estate’s assets through the documents called Letters Testamentary and Letters Administration.

-Our probate attorneys in Houston, TX will help you as you go through the probate process in Texas.
+Our probate attorneys in Houstonwill help you as you go through the probate process in Texas.
 Consult our Texas probate attorneys at Chargois Harper to find out how we can ease the complicated process of estate administration for you and your family.
 Call or send us a message and learn more about how our legal team can protect your family.

 Preparing an Estate Plan for You and Your Family

 Wills and trusts are both estate planning tools that can help ensure that your assets are protected and bequeathed to your chosen heirs.
 It is mentally and emotionally challenging to visualize one’s death.
 However, creating a will ahead of time will give you peace of mind knowing that you will be able to equally distribute your assets to your family.

 - Wills.
 A will is a written legal document that states how you wish to distribute your assets when you pass away.
 The author of a will is called the testator.
 When establishing a will, you’ll assign an executor to manage estate affairs when you die.
 After your death, your executor will pay any debts and distribute your assets according to the terms of your will.